levii-pires/bunsai2/README.md

 ## Known bugs

-- At the current version of Bun (v1.1.9) on Windows, the asset path on the browser version is not resolved correctly, throwing a hydration warning on React and completly breaking the asset path on Svelte. ([Github issue](https://github.com/oven-sh/bun/issues/11181))
+There are 0 known bugs on the current version of Bun (v1.1.12) and BunSai (v2.4.0).

 ## Quick start